AvivHamagniv69/music-player/README.md

 # music-player
-a cli music player written in python to play all of your downloaded music, without the need for shitty apps like spotify.
+a cli music player written in python to play all of your downloaded music, without the need for shitty apps like spotify. /n test